attamatti/crystal_contacts_analysis/README.txt

 If you are using the original chimera session the model number will be 0, if you have reopened the file if may have changed.
 Each script makes prints out a line that can be pasted into the chimera command line to select the residues involved in those interactions.

 Some residues may come up as multiple types of interactions.
-I like ot do them in the order hydrophobic-hbond-saltbridge.
+I like to do them in the order hydrophobic-hbond-saltbridge.